 - Pastoral and Spiritual Care

 The Women’s is trialling telehealth - appointments by phone or video call - for some low-risk women with clinic appointments.
 If you have been identified as suitable for a phone or video appointment, you will be contacted directly and provided with details.

-The Women’s has cancelled its face-to-face childbirth education workshops until further notice.
-This includes all its education programs that normally run in Parkville and Sandringham, and at community centres in Brunswick, Fawkner, Kensington, North Melbourne and St Kilda.
+The Women’s face-to-face childbirth education workshops are on hold due to COVID-19.
+This includes all education programs that normally run in Parkville and Sandringham, and at community centres in Brunswick, Fawkner, Kensington, North Melbourne and St Kilda.

-You can view the videos on our Childbirth Education page.
+You can view options on our Childbirth Education page.